 Difference between a sweep gouge and straight gouge

-Chisels and Skew Chisels have straight cutting edges.
-Gouges have a curved cutting edge that is the arc of a circle.
-Straight-edge chisels can have a bevel on one or both sides.
-Bevels are angles on the face of the chisel.
-They help to draw the tool into or out of a piece of wood.
-A double-beveled chisel works with either side up, and the edge will not pull in or out.
+Chisels and skew chisels have straight cutting edges.
+Chisels have a curved cutting edge that is the arc of a circle.
+Straight- edge chisels can have a bevel on one or both sides.
+Bevels are angles on the front of the chisel.
+They help pull the tool into or out of a piece of wood.
+A chisel with a double bevel works with both sides up, and the cutting edge does not pull in or out.

 A single bevel chisel will pull the edge into a workpiece if the bevel is up and push it out of the wood if the bevel is down.
 Single-beveled wood carving chisels are good for woodworking.
 Many carvers use double-beveled chisels because they do not dig into the wood.